DenisSilent/Eleanor/README.md

 ### **Roadmap**:

-* ~~0.7.0 - one look only clothes + 1st GitHub release~~ 26.1.2025
+* ~~0.7.0 - one look only clothes + 1st GitHub release~~ 1.2.2025
-* 0.7.4 - final mod content before internal testing and debugging
+* 0.7.3 - final mod content before internal testing and debugging
-* 0.7.4-beta.7 - final private internal version, synchro with GitHub and upcoming NexusMods release
+* 0.7.4-beta.7 - final private internal version, synchronization with GitHub and upcoming NexusMods release
-* 0.8.0 - wide public release on NexusMods
+* 0.8.0 - wide public release on NexusMods (should be the same date as 0.7.4-beta.7)
-* 0.9.0 - marriage update
+* 0.9.0 - whole vanilla NPC graphics
-* 1.0.0 - whole vanilla NPC graphics
+* 1.0.0 - marriage update
 * ~~X.X.X - more sprites & portraits - won't happen any time soon~~

 ### **Compatibility with other mods:**